subamanis/mezura/README.md

     This flag specifies that their path, along with information about the exact error is displayed too.
     The most common reason for this error is if a file contains non UTF-8 characters.

+--no-visual
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or anything else to disable.
+Default: disabled

+    Disables the colors in the "overview" section of the results, and disables the visualization with the vertical lines that reprisent the percentages.

 --save
     One argument in the form of a file name (whitespace allowed, without an extension)